Captain Steady – The Real Life Superhero That Makes a Difference

 superhero

-Superheroes are wildly popular these days, which explains why there are more than 25 superhero movies coming out in the next three years.
+Superheroes continue to be wildly popular.
 As a culture, the idea of being able to swoop in and instantly accomplish something unprecedented and remarkable for good is incredibly appealing.

 The superhero concept is not new.
 While many believe Superman to be the oldest superhero, Mandrake the Magician debuted four years before Superman hit the scene in 1938.
 Mandrake the Magician’s superpower: he was able to make people believe anything, simply by gesturing hypnotically.

-Many superheroes have followed Mandrake the Magician and Superman.
+Since the introduction of Mandrake the Magician and Superman, there have been a whole host of superheroes created.
 No doubt your favorite superhero has come to mind!

 I confess the concept of costumed crime fighters with special powers is not really my thing.
-But the idea of jumping in and saving the day – that’s something I can get on board with!
-Who doesn’t thrive on making a difference?
+But the idea of jumping in and saving the day – that’s something I‘m on board with!
+Who doesn’t light up with the prospect of making a difference?

 When it comes to making a difference, God has a purpose and a plan for each of us.
-He has something perfectly suited for the unique person He has created you to be – something you will find outrageously fulfilling and that will bring Him glory.
+He has something perfectly suited for the unique person He has created you to be.
+It’s something you will find outrageously fulfilling AND that brings Him glory.

-Accomplishing what God has put on your heart takes big vision and audacious goals.
-Yet, because it is something you are passionate about, sharing the vision and taking steps to reach your goals initially doesn’t take much effort.
-In fact, you venture out enthusiastically, and then, in keeping with the superhero mentality, you expect a quick “voila” moment and the vision to instantly become reality.
+God may have placed something significant on your heart – something that seems too big or too hard to accomplish.
+Yet, because it’s something you are passionate about, sharing the vision and taking steps to reach your goal initially doesn’t take much effort.
+In fact, you venture out enthusiastically, and then, in keeping with the superhero mentality, you expect your vision to instantly become reality.

-In my experience, that quick “voila” moment rarely happens!
-That’s because the only One who is able to swoop in and do unprecedented things is God.
+In my experience, big visions or goals rarely happen overnight.
+That’s because the only One who is able to swoop in and take unprecedented action is God.
 He’s the real superhero!

-For the rest of us, it takes slow and steady plodding over an extended period of time to accomplish something sizable while carefully following His direction.
+For the rest of us, it requires a slow and steady plodding over an extended period of time to accomplish something sizable while carefully following His leading.
+Often, it is simply living out who God created you to be that makes a profound difference.

 After Saul’s conversion, God changed his name to Paul.
 He went on to work with Christians in Damascus, the desert regions of Arabia, and Jerusalem.
 Opposition from Jewish leaders forced him to go to Tarsus where he worked for about ten years – his preparatory years.
 It was after this preparation that Paul left on his first of four missionary journeys.
-None of his famous letters were written until his second missionary journey.
-Several of his letters were written from jail.
+None of his famous letters were written until his second missionary journey, and don’t overlook that several of his letters were written from jail.

 Paul’s goal was lofty: sharing the Good News with the gentiles.
-He worked steadily towards that goal.
+He worked steadily and consistently towards that goal.

-So what does Paul have to do with superheroes?
-Perhaps the real superhero is Captain Steady: someone like Paul who stays the course day after day in spite of the circumstances they are in.
-Paul certainly faced things I can’t even imagine, including being beaten, stoned, imprisoned, and being ship wrecked three times.
-He went hungry, was thirsty, survived the cold, and sleep deprivation.
+So, what does Paul have to do with superheroes?
+Perhaps the real superheroes are those who, like Paul, stay the course day after day in spite of the circumstances they are in – Captain Steady!
+Paul certainly faced situations I can’t even imagine, like being beaten, stoned, imprisoned, and being ship wrecked three times.
+He went hungry, was thirsty, and survived the cold, and experienced significant sleep deprivation.
 (2 Cor.
 11:23-28) He had a myriad of reasons to give up and yet he stayed the course.
-I have to be honest, I don’t know if I would have had the kind of fortitude Paul had.
+I don’t know if I would have had that kind of fortitude.

-Can you relate?
-Maybe you‘ve been pursuing your calling and goals for some time and yet are not getting the results you anticipated.
+Maybe you‘ve been pursuing the vision God’s placed on your heart, your calling, or daunting goals for some time and yet are not making the progress you anticipated.
 I imagine Paul having similar feelings during the ten years he was in Tarsus.

 What kept Paul focused and continuing to pursue his calling?
 Paul was…

-• Faithful to the calling even when everything seemed to be working against it.
+• Faithful to the calling even when everything seemed to be working against him.

 • Not discouraged by terrifying or violent opposition.